Sign-sensitivity of metabolic networks: which structures determine the sign of the responses: Main results

 \begin{thm}[Relative sign of responses] Suppose $\operatorname{dim}(\operatorname{ker}(S^{\mathbf{J}\cup{j^*}}))$=1, and let $\operatorname{ker}S^{\mathbf{J}\cup{j^*}}=\operatorname{span}\langle v \rangle$.
 Then, \begin{enumerate}[itemsep=0pt] \item The response summand of reaction $j'$ is nonzero if and only if the $j'$-th entry of $v$ is nonzero, that is

 \item The mutual sign of the response summands of reactions $j'_1$ and $j'_2$ is given by the mutual sign of the $j'_1$-th and $j'_2$-th entries of $v$, that is

 \end{enumerate} \end{thm}

 To proceed towards the second result of the chapter, on the specific sign of each response, we recall some linear algebra concepts, first, \cite{HJ13}.
-Let $\mathpzc{A}$ be any $M\times M$ matrix with a one-dimensional kernel.
-Straightforwardly, then, also the cokernel is one-dimensional.
-The \emph{cofactor matrix} $\mathpzc{C(A)}$ of $\mathpzc{A}$ is the matrix whose entries $\mathpzc{C(A)}_{mj}$ are given by
+Let $\mathpzc{A}$ be any $M\times M$ matrix with a one-dimensional kernel. {Straightforwardly, $\mathpzc{A}^T$ has one-dimensional kernel too.} The \emph{cofactor matrix} $\mathpzc{C(A)}$ of $\mathpzc{A}$ is the matrix whose entries $\mathpzc{C(A)}_{mj}$ are given by

 where $\mathpzc{A}^{\vee j}_{\,\vee m}$ indicates the $(M-1) \times (M-1)$ minor of $\mathpzc{A}$, obtained by removing row $m$ and column $j$.
 The \emph{adjugate matrix} of $\mathpzc{A}$, $\operatorname{Ad}(\mathpzc{A})$, is then defined as the transpose of the cofactor matrix $\mathpzc{C(A)}$ of A. That is,